It’s almost St. Patrick’s Day and there is a leprechaun on the loose in our classroom!

 This week with our snack, we’re mixing in a bit of STEM fun.
 Ultimately, the kids can create their very own trap for the leprechaun using the ingredients they’ve been given.
 To make the one that I share, the students will simply place the pretzel stick into the marshmallow and lean the graham cracker again the pretzel stick.
 Place your lucky charms under the “trap” to attract the leprechaun.

-After they students have created their snack trap, I created a free printable for them to work on.
+After the students have created their snack trap, I created a free printable for them to work on.
 They’ll be able to draw a trap of their own and write about it.

 As a bonus, there is a leprechaun trap on the back of the Lucky Charms cereal box that we’re going to put together after our snack is finished!

 So many fun ideas with this leprechaun on the loose!
-Hope your kids have fun building their traps!
+I hope your kids have fun with this Literacy Snack Idea Leprechaun + Free Printable and building their traps!

 See you next time!